Bashtown: Singles

 The first official single, "Go Girl", which features E-40, is a pop rap track and was released on November 30, 2010.
 Currently, "Go Girl" has been the most successful song on the album.
 The second single, "Swanananana", released on March 8, 2011, features Slim Thug and Da Stooie Bros.
-This single is considered very similar to Baby Bash and T-Pain's 2007 hit "Cyclone".
 The third official single is "Head Hunta", featuring the rap artists Z-Ro and Lucky Luciano, and was released on March 22, 2011.

 Reception

 Reviews

 The album received generally mixed reviews.
 Critics Jeremy Carmona from Yo!
 Raps said that the album is "club influenced" similar to his previous album, Cyclone.
 David Jeffries from Allmusic described it as "his best effort since his major-label debut, Tha Smokin' Nephew".